-If your motives are pure; then just ask the other person if you could share their IM and let them who you will be sharing it with.
+If your motives are pure, ask the other person if you could share their IM and let them know with whom you will share it.
 If you are afraid to ask — then your motives are questionable.

-Same goes if you are forwarding another person’s email comments without their knowledge.
-That email/IM/text was sent to you, and unless otherwise stated is for your eyes only.
+The same goes if you forward another person’s email comments without their knowledge.
+Again, that email/IM/text was sent to you unless otherwise stated is for your eyes only.

 It’s About Trust